 As Holland is a framework, it can actually backup most anything as long as there is a provider plugin for it.
+This includes things that have nothing to do with databases.
 The idea is to present an easy to use and clear method of backing up and restoring backups no matter the source.